 Sugar Cane denim details via Redcast Heritage.

-Fits at this level are mostly similar to those at the entry-level, but you begin to see more options including reproductions of iconic Levi’s 501 cuts from specific periods, i.e. 1947 or 1966.
-This means you can tune in more closely on the rise, leg opening, thigh size, etc. As well as starting to make historic reproductions, brands also begin to inject more character at this level with specific detailing.
+Fits at this level are mostly similar to those at the entry-level, but you begin to see more options, including reproductions of iconic Levi’s 501 cuts from specific periods, i.e., 1947 or 1966.
+This means you can tune in more closely to the rise, leg opening, thigh size, etc. As well as starting to make historic reproductions, brands also begin to inject more character at this level with specific detailing.
 Custom arcuates, selvedge IDs, and pocket linings help to define each company’s specific take on the five-pocket jean.

 Burgus Plus Lot.771 Selvedge Denim Jeans, available for $165 from Hinoya.